bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ![pic4](PublicKey.png)
 - The public key is stored in in the SSH and GPG keys.
-- To find the SSH and GPG keys, I clicked on my profile account on the top right.
+- To find the SSH and GPG keys, I first clicked on my profile account on the top right.
 - Then I clicked setting.
 - Lastly, in the left column of the setting page, I clicked on SSH and GPG keys.